 As with a number of other American aircraft used by the British they gave the type its own name, which was Tarpon, before reverting to Avenger in January 1944.

-The Fleet Air Arm would provide further support during the closing stages of World War 2 to the Americans and No. 820 Squadron even attacked Tokyo.
+The Fleet Air Arm would provide further support during the closing stages of the Second World War (1939 - 1945) to the Americans and No. 820 Naval Air Squadron even attacked Tokyo, Japan.
 The last wartime Avengers were retired

 With demand for the Avenger outstripping Grumman's production capacity it was decided to outsource production to help meet the demand.
 General Motors Eastern Division was chosen and